gianbalsamo/Activity_Recognition_Project/CodeBook.md

 2. It extracts from this data frame the variables (i.e, the features) that measure, respectively, the means and standard deviations, labeled of course by subject and activity.
 The resulting *tableOfMeasurements* is a 10299 x 68 data frame.
-3. In an attempt to reach greater clarity, it renames all the variables in this data frame, with the exception of the 2 variables designating subject and activity, and it turns the 1:6 numbers that identify the activities into the  names of those very activities.
+3. It turns the 1:6 numbers that identify the activities into the  names of those very activities.
 4. It computes the average of all variables, column-wise, and by activity and subject, obtaining thereby the 180 x 68 data frame *Table_of_Averages*.
-(I have not renamed the variables, as the name of the table defines their nature clearly enough.)
+(I have not renamed the variables, as the name of the table defines their new nature clearly enough.)
 This is what the first row and first four columns of *Table_of_Averages* look like.
 ```
 > Table_of_Averages[1, 1:4]